 Expertise and rankings

 Mayo Clinic surgeons were pioneers in the development of modern surgical techniques and prosthetics for hip replacement surgery.
-More than 2,200 hip replacements occur at Mayo Clinic annually.
+Each year, surgeons perform more than 2,000 hip replacements at Mayo Clinic.

 Locations, travel and lodging